openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

         );
     }

 * We will build the complete UI out of the above small modular components.
 We will aim/prefer to use composition whenever possible.
 These customizable components will contain little or no HTML nor logic.
-We can see an example of a customizable component called the _Header component, which is formed by the composition of SiteLogo, MainNav and UserAvatar component.
+We can see an example of a customizable component called the ``_Header`` component, which is formed by the composition of ``SiteLogo``, ``MainNav`` and ``UserAvatar`` component.

 .. code-block:: js